kite03/AutoRoyale/README.md

 ![image](https://user-images.githubusercontent.com/67329371/169616881-4f57d2d1-7acb-4613-a7e2-c6e55542b08a.png)
 Compile as release.

+## 📖 Can I get banned for using the bot?

+Yeah, you can.
+Using this bot breaks the [terms of service.](https://supercell.com/en/terms-of-service/) I am not responsible if you get banned for using this bot.

 ## How can I contribute?
 This project is fully open-source and therefore all help is both appreciated and welcome!